Analysis of Shuffling Beyond Pure Local Differential Privacy: Limitation and Conclusion

-Our analysis has a number of limitations that we highlight as directions for future work.

-First, when studying the generalized Gaussian mechanism we restricted attention to the one-dimensional case.
-This restriction is not conceptually essential.
-Our asymptotic and FFT-based arguments extend in principle to higher-dimensional local randomizers; however, in high dimensions the blanket mass $\gamma$ of the Gaussian mechanism decays exponentially in the dimension.
-As a consequence, the lower shuffle index $\underline\chi_{\mathrm{lo}}$ shrinks rapidly with the dimension, and the blanket-divergence upper bound becomes essentially vacuous for practically relevant values of $n$.
-This is particularly problematic when analyzing locally private federated learning or shuffled DP-SGD through our framework.
-At the same time, the upper shuffle index $\underline\chi_{\mathrm{up}}$ exhibits essentially the same behavior as in the one-dimensional case, so that the gap between upper and lower shuffle indices widens with the dimension.
-Closing this gap in high dimensions appears to require techniques that go beyond the blanket divergence, which remains an open problem.

-Second, our moderate-deviation guarantees are formulated in terms of an \emph{asymptotically} worst-case neighboring pair, that is, a pair $(x_1^\ast,x_1^{\prime\ast})$ that attains the worst-case shuffle index in the limit $n\to\infty$.
+Our moderate-deviation guarantees are formulated in terms of an \emph{asymptotically} worst-case neighboring pair, that is, a pair $(x_1^\ast,x_1^{\prime\ast})$ that attains the worst-case shuffle index in the limit $n\to\infty$.
 While this is natural from the point of view of our CLT-based analysis, it does not rule out the possibility that, for finite $n$, special pairs might induce slightly worse $(\varepsilon,\delta)$ trade-offs than those induced by the asymptotic worst-case pair.
-Establishing conditions under which the asymptotically worst-case pair is also worst-case (or near worst-case) at finite $n$ is a practically relevant problem that we leave for future work.
+Establishing conditions under which the asymptotically worst-case pair is also worst-case at finite $n$ is a problem that we leave for future work.

-Despite these limitations, our work is, to the best of our knowledge, the first to go beyond the pure local DP viewpoint and organize privacy amplification by shuffling via the shuffle index.
+Our work is, to the best of our knowledge, the first to go beyond the pure local DP viewpoint and organize privacy amplification by shuffling via the shuffle index.
 Our framework provides a unified way to reason about shuffle amplification and to obtain tight $(\varepsilon,\delta)$ guarantees.
 We believe that these conceptual and technical advantages are valuable both for the theoretical understanding of shuffle DP and for its practical deployment in real systems.